edgio-docs/edgio-docs/src/pages/guides/logs/rtld/web_server_log_delivery.md

     <a id="aws-s3-prefix" />

 -   You may define a prefix when setting up a log delivery profile.
-This prefix defines a virtual log file storage location and/or a prefix that will be added to each object added to your bucket.
-[Learn more.](#log-file-prefix)
+This prefix defines a virtual log file storage location and/or a prefix that will be pre-pended to the name of each object added to your bucket.
+Use the following guidelines when setting this prefix:

+    -   A prefix should not start with a forward slash.
+    -   A forward slash within the specified prefix is interpreted as a delimiter for a virtual directory.
+    -   A trailing forward slash means that the specified value only defines a virtual directory path within your bucket where logs will be stored.
+If the specified value ends in a character other than a forward slash, then the characters specified after the forward slash will be prepended to the file name for each log file uploaded to your destination.

+    **Sample prefix:** `logs/CDN/siteA_`

+    The above prefix will store log files in the following virtual directory: `/logs/CDN`

+    The file name for each log file uploaded to your destination will start with `siteA_`.

+    **Sample log file name:** `siteA_wpc_0001_123_20220111_50550000F98AB95B_1.json`

 **To set up AWS S3 log delivery**